zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 </Tabs>

 After generating proofs, there are multiple ways in which you can verify it on [zkVerify](https://zkverify.io).
-The recommended way to verify proofs on zkVerify is by using the [zkVerifyJS package](./06-zkverify-js.md).
+The recommended way to verify proofs on zkVerify is by using the [Relayer Service](./05-relayer.md).
 You can verify proofs using anyone of the following :-

 1. Using [Relayer Service](./05-relayer.md)
 2. Using [zkVerifyJS package](./06-zkverify-js.md)